Aihab1/BHU-Team9/README.md

 - [Ajay Kumar Yadav](https://github.com/AJAY007L)
 # OHLC Engine

+We have created a dashboard based on which users would be able to analyze the sentiment of a specific stock.

+We have used the 'Stock List' dataset which was given to us and used its data to create an "OHLC" (Open/High?Low/Close) engine.

+**Functionalities of the project:**
-1. It offers users a ability to search the different stocks based on the symbols and view the chart.
+- User scan search different stocks based on the symbols and view the chart.

-2. Users should be able to view the history of their searches.
+- Users can view the history of their searches.

-3. Users should have ability to switch between OHLC, Candlestick charts, Colored Bar, Vertex Line and Hollow Candle.
+- Users have the ability to switch between OHLC, Candlestick charts, Colored Bar, Vertex Line and Hollow Candle.
+## Tech Stack

+**Client:** HTML, CSS, React.js

+**Server:** Node.js

+**Data Structures:** Arrays, Strings, HashMap, Objects

+**Charting Library:** react-stockcharts

+## Modules
+1. **Sub-Module-1(Reader)** : Reads the ‘Stock List’ data input (line by line from JSON), and sends the packet to the FSM (Finite-State-Machine) module.

+2. **Sub-Module-2(FSM)** : FSM computes OHLC packets based on intervals and constructs 'BAR' chart data, based on timestamp.

+3. **Sub-Module-3(Web Service)** : Client requests from Dashboard come here.
+Publishes (transmits) the BAR OHLC data as computed in real time.

 ## Run Locally

 Clone the project